-India could import more sugar as global prices plunge, rupee strengthens
+India could import more sugar as prices plunge, rupee strengthens

-MUMBAI World No.1 sugar consumer India could be set to ramp up imports of the sweetener as a sharp drop in international prices and a stronger rupee make overseas purchases viable despite stiff duty charges, industry officials said.
+MUMBAI India, the world's biggest sugar consumer, could soon ramp up imports of the sweetener as a sharp drop in global prices and a stronger rupee make overseas purchases viable despite stiff tariffs, industry players said.

-Increased appetite from India, which typically churns out its own sugar to use in everything from fizzy drinks to sticky snacks, could support benchmark global prices that have been trading near their lowest in 16 months.
+Rising demand from India, which typically churns out its own sugar to use in everything from fizzy drinks to sticky snacks, could support benchmark global prices that have been trading near 16-month lows.

 However, it would pressure Indian prices, potentially making it difficult for mills that process sugar cane to pay farmers rates stipulated by the government.

-"At the current (international) price level, refiners can import sugar for domestic consumption and make profit," said Rohit Pawar, chief executive of Baramati Agro, which operates sugar mills in the western state of Maharashtra.
+"At the current (international) price level, refiners can import sugar for domestic consumption and make a profit," said Rohit Pawar, chief executive of Baramati Agro, which operates sugar mills in the western state of Maharashtra.

-Dealers estimate the cost of sweetener produced from raw sugar shipped in from abroad, including the 40-percent import duty, is around 32,000 rupees ($496) per tonne, around 8 percent cheaper than local sugar at 34,600 rupees.
+Dealers estimate the cost of sweetener produced from raw sugar shipped in from abroad, including the 40 percent import duty, is around 32,000 rupees ($496) per tonne, about 8 percent cheaper than local sugar at 34,600 rupees.

 A stronger rupee also makes the dollar-denominated price tag on overseas cargoes more affordable for Indian mills.
-The rupee has risen more than 5 percent against the greenback so far this year.
+The rupee has risen more than 5 percent against the dollar this year.

-That comes after the government in April allowed the duty-free import of 500,000 tonnes of sugar to keep a lid on prices after local production fell by a fifth from a year ago.
+That comes after the government in April allowed the duty-free import of 500,000 tonnes of sugar by the end of June to keep a lid on prices after local production fell by a fifth from a year ago.

+Nearly 60,000 tonnes of that 500,000 tonnes is yet to land in the country and the government is likely to extend the duty-free imports' period by up to two months, a government official, who declined to be named, said.

 "Right now refiners are processing duty-free imports.
 From the next month they could start importing (duty-paid) sugar for local consumption," said a sugar miller based at Kolhapur in Maharashtra.
 He declined to be identified as he was not authorised to speak with media.